Syracuse University: Rankings and reputation

 In its 2021 ranking of U.S. colleges, U.S. News & World Report ranked Syracuse tied for 58th among undergraduate national universities.
 A 2019 survey in the Academic Ranking of World Universities places Syracuse University in the top 100 world universities in social sciences.
 In 2019, Syracuse University was ranked 22nd in New York State by average professor salaries.
 Syracuse was ranked 1st in The Princeton Reviews 2015 and 2019 list of top party schools.
 SU was named as one of top Fulbright Award producing institutions for 2020–21.

+The Newhouse School of Communications (formally S. I. Newhouse School of Public Communications) offers 7 undergraduate and 12 master's degree programs.
+It has an undergraduate acceptance rate of about 10%; incoming students have, on average, a 3.9 GPA and SAT scores in the 1320 range and ACT scores of 30.

 The School of Architecture Bachelor of Architecture program was ranked 5th nationally in both the most Hired from and most admired categories by the journal Design Intelligence in its 2019–20 rankings.